Words of love, so soft and tender,

 I’m a doctor, widowed ten years ago after an outrageously happy marriage.
 More about that in a moment.

-I’m a quick-witted, funny (in a sardonic, parenthetical-comment sort of way) overachiever, heavy duty reader, sporadic scribbler, & perpetual cynic.
-I began college as a Bible major (not “theology major,” mind you – I majored in “Bible”) but finally earned a undergrad degree in English at a commuter college, got into a highly rated, Midwestern medical school that was desperate to recruit a token non-science jock, and then moved to Chicago for what I planned would be three years of training – that turned into 35 years there practicing medicine, raising two kids, striving to earn a dollar or two more than we spent, and generally taking care of business.
+I’m a quick-witted, funny (in a sardonic, parenthetical-comment sort of way) overachiever, heavy duty reader, sporadic scribbler, and perpetual cynic.
+I began college as a Bible major (not “theology major,” mind you – I majored in “Bible”) but finally earned a degree in English at a southwest Missouri commuter college, somehow got into a highly rated Midwestern medical school that, as it turns out, was desperate to recruit a token non-science jock, and then moved to Chicago for what I planned would be three years of training at a prestigious medical center – that turned into a 35 year stay in or near the City of Big Shoulders practicing medicine, raising two kids, striving to earn a dollar or two more than we spent, and generally taking care of business.

 Now, I’ve arrived – on my own for the first time since medical school — in Durham, NC.